 If you are recognised preacher in your denomination, we suggest approaching them for a scholarship or assistance with course fees.

 A Certificate of Participation will be issued to those who complete the course.

 The instructor for this short course is Dr Richard A. Davis, Director of Contextual Theology and Director of the Centre for Faith in Public Life at Wesley House, Cambridge.
 Originally from New Zealand, Richard earned a PhD in public theology from the University of Edinburgh and then taught at the Pacific Theological College for 6 years.
 He has published several papers on ecotheology and climate change and has been a regular contributor to lectionary-based The Politics of Scripture blog.
-He has been a regular preacher in New Zealand, Fiji, and in the Wesley House chapel.
+He has been a regular preacher in New Zealand, Fiji, Cambridge, and in the Wesley House chapel.